 Content in this appendix is subject to change.
 York Region accepts no responsibility or liability for the correctness of this report.
 Accessible formats or communication supports are available upon request.
 Please contact accessyork@york.ca or call 1-877-464-9675.

 CONTENTS

+- Notice of Open House 1

-Open House 1 Summary Report
+- Open House 1 Summary Report

-Open House 1 Display Materials
+- Open House 1 Display Materials

 Summary of Public Comments (from August 2019 to November 2020)